-A nurse expressed concern about her care of an elderly hospice patient.
+A nurse expressed concern about her care of an older hospice patient.

 The nurse told the hospice patient and family that she was giving the patient something to make her more comfortable before bed.
-She did not mention it was water or that it was not medication.
+She didn't mention it was water or that it was not medication.
 The family seemed "pacified," and the patient slept the entire night.

 The nurse wondered if her decision was legally or ethically wrong.